FarahIbrar/FarahIbrar/README.md

   - I developed this Python script to automate outlier detection using the Interquartile Range (IQR) method—a robust statistical technique widely used in data analysis.
   - Outliers are data points that significantly differ from other observations and can skew statistical analyses.
-  - By calculating the IQR and defining upper and lower bounds, the script automatically detects outliers, helping data analysts quickly pinpoint and investigate potential anomalies in their datasets.
+  - By calculating the IQR and defining upper and lower bounds, the script automatically detects outliers, helping pinpoint and investigate potential anomalies in the datasets.
-  - This tool streamlines the data cleaning process, ensuring more accurate and reliable analyses.
+  - This script streamlines the data cleaning process, ensuring more accurate and reliable analysis.

   ```python
   import numpy as np